 When I started thinking about team building the first thing I did was to imagine what the team would be like.
 I see a highly successful team with the right skills, abilities and attitudes.
-A team with a flat structure; one that aids communication and encourages innovation.
-But how do I realise this vision?
+A team with a flat structure.
+One that aids communication and encourages innovation.

 Straight away I thought of Tuckman‘s model for small group development: Forming, storming, norming and performing.
 Clearly my focus is on forming.
 But what does this mean?
 The advice is quite clear for this first stage of team building.

 5 Steps to Forming a Team

 Goodwill may exist but trust is likely to be low.
 There is little agreement on team aims.
 Roles and responsibilities are unclear and team members behave independently.

 Consequently, there is high dependence on the team leader for guidance and direction.

-Accordingly, the leader should be ready to answer lots of questions about the team’s purpose, aims and relationships with key stakeholders.
+So, the leader should be ready to answer lots of questions about the team’s purpose, aims and relationships with key stakeholders.

-What does this mean in practice?
 Well here’s what I’m doing.
 As ever, in five steps!